ledger/ledger/doc/GLOSSARY.md

 **Account**: A category for grouping together amounts from similar transactions.
 Each account has a name, which is usually capitalized, and an account type.
-Accounts are often organized into a heirarchy when it helps understanding.
+Accounts are often organized into a hierarchy when it helps understanding.
 For example, a coffee shop might have Coffee, Merchandise, and Equipment as accounts but arranged under an Inventory account because different decisions are made on the total inventory rather than just coffee.
-A heirarchy can be part of the account name in Ledger, e.g., "Assets:Inventory:Coffee".
+A hierarchy can be part of the account name in Ledger, e.g., "Assets:Inventory:Coffee".
 Note that the Ledger software usually creates the list of accounts on the fly: accounts are created when transactions use them.